 However, the prevalence of glamor pricing has also had the opposite effect.
 While prices ending in 9 mean “value,” prices ending in 0 now mean “reputational prices”.
 So if you are selling a luxury product, it would be better to end the price at 0 to make an impression the customer is paying for something expensive and valuable.

 Innumeracy is a well-researched principle-based psychological pricing tactic that consumers cannot recognize or understand basic mathematical principles as they apply to everyday life.
 They will often choose “Buy one get one free” instead of “50% off two items?” even though the two options are identical.
 Other ways that innumeracy appears in pricing include double discounting, coupon design, and percentage injection.

 Deciding what your pricing should look like is a psychological pricing strategy that has a huge impact on how customers perceive your product’s value.
 This pricing strategy typically appears as menus and unit prices with a smaller price font and no trailing zeros.
 They should look like “19”, instead of “$19.00”.
 The reason for this is that longer prices appear to be more expensive to consumers than shorter prices.
 This effect is compounded by the use of the “$” symbol for prices.
 This is also an easy psychological pricing strategy to use, you should remove the “$” symbols from your pricing and if you are pricing at an integer, leave out the “.00” part as well.

-Psychological pricing requires you to think and capture customer psychology accurately, so pricing will be effective.
+Psychological pricing requires you to accurately think and capture customer psychology, so pricing will be effective.
 Contact us for assistance in managing product pricing.